Patients who receive treatment based on their biology can live longer.

 What is Precision Medicine for Pancreatic Cancer?

 Biomarker testing of tumor tissue reveals your tumor's biology, such as genes and proteins within the tumor.
+This is the type of testing that is provided through Know Your Tumor.
 Genetic testing for inherited mutations shows mutations (changes) you were born with.

-This information can help your doctor identify treatments based on your individual tumor biology.
+The information gathered through both types of testing can help your doctor identify treatments based on your individual biology.

-Patients should discuss both tests with their care team.
-The tests can be available through their treating institution or PanCAN's Know Your Tumor® precision medicine service.
+Patients should discuss both tests with their healthcare team.
+Both tests can be available through their treating institution.
+Biomarker testing is also available through PanCAN's Know Your Tumor precision medicine service.

 What Is Biomarker Testing?

 Biomarker testing of tumor tissue tells you about the biology of your tumor.
 It is also sometimes called molecular profiling, tumor testing or genomic testing.
 A tissue sample is collected through a biopsy and analyzed.
 It can show changes in the tumor's genes or proteins.
-Your doctor may be able to use this information to make treatment decisions.
+Your doctor may be able to use this information to make treatment decisions based on your individual tumor biology.

 What Is Genetic Testing for Inherited Mutations?